 I had some fun installing the Kasa Smart WiFi Light Switch; that was after I got over the fact that I had just bought my first smart WiFi Light Switch and now I had to actually install it.
 I had some fears: Was this worth it?
 Am I going to destroy my electrical outlet?
 Will it actually work?
 Is it hard?
 Please note that Automate Your Life may receive proceeds from clicking on affiliate links.

 Let’s encourage you to do it yourself (DIY) with two points: 1) It’s worth it.
 2) No, you most likely will not destroy your current light switch enclosure if you follow the instructions, and it will work.
-We have to do some checks first:
+We have to do some checks first before showing you how to install the Kasa Smart Switch.

 - (1) Install the Kasa Smart App.
 You can get the Kasa Smart App from the Google Play Store.
 The Kasa Smart App will walk through all the steps.
 So, let’s get started.
 (2) Open up the App, (3) create a login, then return to the App to Add a Device.
 (4) touch the ‘plus’ symbol at the top of the screen.
 (5) Touch: Add a Device.
 You will see a number of devices that you can install.
 (6) Touch the Smart Switches option.
 (7) Select ‘Smart Switch’ HS200′.
 (8) If you have not installed the device already, press ‘Not Yet’